AdobeXD/plugin-samples/Plugin Design Guidelines/ux_guidelines/Interface_Guidelines.md

 An entry point is how users access your plugin, users can access a plugin through the menu bar or keyboard shortcut.

 ### Menu bar

-Users can access plugins using the top menu bar in XD and

 ![Entry point menu bar example](../ux_images/Menu_bar.png)